cobwebch/svconnector_csv/Documentation/Introduction/Index.rst

 ------------

 This extension implements a specific connector service for reading flat files, in particular in CSV format.
-Although connector services were originally designed to connect to remote sources, using them to read local flat files provides a developer with a standardized way of accessing such files.
+Although PHP provides standard functions for reading flat files, using a connector services provides a developer with a standardized way of accessing such files.

 .. _support: